parsevalbtc/libbitcoin-system-wiki/Integer-Division-Unraveled.md

 ```
 Return value types default to the dividend type and can be specified by explicit template parameter.

+See [Type Constraints Unraveled](Type-Constraints-Unraveled) for an explanation of the template type constraints used above.

 ## Optimization
 The use of `std::signbit` is avoided as [it casts](https://en.cppreference.com/w/cpp/numeric/math/signbit) to `double`, though otherwise would be sufficient to replace the `is_negative<Integer>` templates.